OmixVisualization/qtjambi/README.md

 QtJambi is available for Java 11 and higher using Qt6 in Java on Windows, Android Linux and macOS.
 Most Qt modules are available as QtJambi module as [listed here](https://www.qtjambi.io/doc/Modules.md).
 All modules are published as Maven Artifact.
 By default, the native components of only essential modules are made available on Maven.
 Please make a request via **[Issues](../../issues)** if you require native components not yet available.
+Depending on the used Qt version you need the corresponding [QtJambi version](https://www.qtjambi.io/doc/Versions.md).

 ## Support